LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/URL-normalization.md

 It seems that this challenge encountered limited enthusiasm, since only 6 of the challengers (including myself) suggested Perl 6 solutions.
 Having said that, I should add that reviewing them took me quite some time, since some of the solutions are fairly long.

 Some participants wrote full-fledged grammars, while others used a series of regexes.
-This is most probably better than my poor 6 regexes.
+A grammar is most probably better than my poor 6 regexes.
 I actually thought about writing a grammar, but was a bit too lazy for that (although I already wrote a grammar for URLs in the context of Perl Weekly Challenge 17 and could have partly reused that).
 I also thought that regexes would be good enough in this case - in a real world situation, I would certainly also write a grammar.
 Anyway, once the URL is split up in various components (scheme, user info, host, port, etc.), it is obviously safer and more robust to apply the changes to the various parts, rather than applying blindly regexes to the whole URL.

 [Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-021/arne-sommer/perl6/ch-2.p6) wrote a full grammar to parse the various components of a URL.